Updated: Dec 22, 2022

 You should be given the option of having your blood or breath tested.
 If you refuse, the arresting officer must advise you of the legal repercussions.

 The majority of felony DUIs entail injuries as a result of an accident.
-The prosecution must believe that you caused the collision while inebriated in order to charge you with felony DUI.
+The prosecution must believe that you caused the collision while inebriated to charge you with felony DUI.
 Consider the following scenario: you've had a few beers and are driving home.
 Another vehicle runs a stop sign and rear-ends your car as you go through an intersection.
 Even though you were inebriated, you should not be given a ticket because you were not the one who caused the collision.

 The number of people convicted in California varies by county.
 In Orange County, about 85% of arrests result in convictions.
 In Los Angeles County, only roughly 70% of those charged are found guilty.
 As previously stated, a felony DUI conviction can have serious consequences for the average Californian.
 It may make it difficult to get professional licenses and some job possibilities.
 It also jeopardizes your prospects of running for public office and even jeopardizes your civil rights, such as your ability to bear arms.
 It can lead to deportation and can be used as a cause to keep non-citizens out of the country.